-For investment purposes, it should be noted that all of these coins are highly speculative and risky.
+For investment purposes, it should be noted that all of these coins are highly speculative, risky, and can require opening a digital currency exchange account to trade them.
 As a general rule, the smaller the market capitalization and daily trading volume, the higher the risk.

 Here are some of the top privacy coins available on the market today.

 Bytecoin , which is based on the CryptoNote technology, claims to be the “first private untraceable currency.”
 CryptoNote was created with the goal of making transactions both a) untraceable and b) un-linkable.